Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Introduction

 Within the research front of hybrid methods, a representative example is the application of neural networks to accelerate solutions of the pressure Poisson equation~(PPE)~\cite{yang2016data_poisson, tompson2017accelerating,xiao2018novel,2022chenJinLi} in fractional-step methods~\cite{chorin1967,perot1993_fractional_step_method} for incompressible flows.
 While these early approaches have shown success, they typically rely on flow-specific training datasets, which severely limits their generalization to out-of-distribution flow scenarios.
 To circumvent the specific-data dependency, the deep conjugate direction method~\cite{kaneda2023DCDM} is trained on datasets generated directly from the coefficient matrix of the PPE.
 However, this approach relies exclusively on neural networks to update its solutions and thus inevitably suffers from \textit{spectral bias}~\cite{rahaman2019spectral,Xuzhi2020frequency,xu2024overview}.
 More specifically, neural networks tend to be highly effective in rapidly reducing global, low-frequency errors, which is in sharp contrast to classical iterative methods that are generally better suited for attenuating local, high-frequency error components.
 Recognizing the inherent complementarity between neural networks and classical iterative methods has motivated a new horizon in the development of hybrid methods.
 By strategically harnessing their respective strengths, recent studies have successfully accelerated numerical convergence in solving partial differential equations~(PDEs)~\cite{zhang2024blending, kahana2023geometryHINTs,dong2024pinnMG,kopanivcakova2025deeponetHybrid, kopanivcakova2025leveraging, cui2025hybrid, lee2025fastmeta_solver}.
 Along this promising research line, our previous work introduced HyDEA~(Hybrid Deep lEarning line-search directions and iterative methods for Accelerated solutions)~\cite{bai2026hybrid} to accelerate PPE solutions within the fractional step method for incompressible flows.
 Specifically, HyDEA leverages a deep learning line-search method~(DLSM) to rapidly eliminate low-frequency errors, while alternating it with the conjugate gradient~(CG)-type methods, which serve as a critical complement by refining the remaining solution components.
 Despite the success, its current implementation remains confined to flow scenarios discretized on uniform Cartesian grids, as the core architecture is based on convolutional neural networks~(CNNs).
-In engineering applications, non-uniform grids are often desired for balancing between computational accuracy and efficiency.
-In fluid–structure interaction~(FSI) problems, for example, local grid refinement near solid boundaries is essential to resolve fine-scale flow features.
+In engineering applications such as fluid–structure interaction~(FSI) problems, local grid refinement near solid boundaries is essential to resolve fine-scale flow features.
+However, such non-uniform spatial discretizations severely exacerbate the computational complexity of the resulting linear systems.
 Consequently, extending HyDEA to accommodate non-uniform grid discretizations is of significant practical and scientific value.